 No, the health benefits of good bacteria in yogurt are not destroyed in the freezing process.
 They are, however, destroyed when yogurt is heated.

 Baked recipes don’t need the texture of yogurt to be perfect, so they’re perfect for using frozen yogurt.
 Applesauce Muffins and Leftover Oatmeal Chocolate Cake are two of our family favorites.
 Pancakes and Peanut Butter Chocolate Chip Muffins are also good options.
-Just a quick stir before using the yogurt and you’re good to go.
+Just give the yogurt a quick stir before using it and you’re good to go.

 I love using thawed yogurt in main dishes, like the sauce in Chicken and Spinach Enchiladas, or the base of Slow Cooker Beef Stroganoff.

-Thawed yogurt can also be used in salad dressings, side dishes, and marinades.
-It can also be stirred and re-frozen into yogurt popsicles!
+Thawed yogurt can also be used in salad dressings, side dishes, dips, and marinades.
+It can also be stirred and re-frozen into honey yogurt popsicles!

 - How to Freeze Bacon